OwnID/ownid-android-sdk/docs/sdk-webbridge.md

 To integrate the OwnID WebView Bridge into your [Capaciptor](https://capacitorjs.com/) WebView, follow these steps:

+1. Add the [OwnID Android SDK](../README.md) to your native app based on your identity platform.
+Complete steps:
+   * Add Dependency to Gradle File
+   * Enable Java 8 Compatibility in Your Project
+   * Enable passkey authentication
+   * Create Configuration File
+   * Create OwnID Instance
 1. Open the activity where Capacitor is initialized (typically `MainActivity`).
 1. Add the OwnID WebView Bridge injection code inside the `onCreate` method.
+1. Follow the [OwnID Web SDK integration documentation](https://docs.ownid.com/building-blocks/introduction) to add OwnID to the Web Application loaded in the WebView.

 ```java
 import com.ownid.sdk.OwnId;